egberts/vim-syntax-nftables/INSTALL.md

-# Installing vim-nftables Syntax Files (Gentoo Style)
+# Installing vim-nftables Syntax Files

-Guide to get vim-nftables syntax highlighting up and running on Gentoo.
+Guide to get vim-nftables syntax highlighting up and running on a Linux platform.

 ## Setup Vim Config